Pacific Tarn

 The lake sits atop the broad eastern ridge of Pacific Peak in the Tenmile Range.

 Efforts to name the lake were spearheaded by Carl Drews, a Boulder, Colorado resident who organized an expedition to the lake in 2002 to measure the size, depth and water chemistry.
-The lake remained unnamed until January 8, 2004, when the United States Board of Geographic Names officially approved the name Pacific Tarn for the lake.
+The lake remained unnamed until January 8, 2004, when the United States Board on Geographic Names officially approved the name Pacific Tarn for the lake.

+The first scuba dive in the lake occurred on September 7, 2013.